PJLindsay/comp-reuse/README.md

 In this (extreme) case all the logic in AddUser.vue and DeleteUser.vue is identical We will move this to /mixins/alert.js

+### Mixin Merging

+by default: data is combined
+If there is a clash/conflict - component Options win (will overwrite mixin data)

 ## Installation